 - No two roads should have the same name or names that are too similar sounding

 - Road names should not be too difficult to spell or too difficult to pronounce

 Have a question or a road that needs a name?
 Please email the Road Name team or give us a call at (706) 868-3421.

 GPS (Global Positioning Service) Program

-The GIS Department coordinates the County GPS Program to keep track of the location of County owned utilities, like sewer and storm manholes, fire hydrants, and so much more.
-Our program is different from others around us because, in 2015, our Reference Station became a part of Trimble's VRS NowTM Network.
+The GIS Department leads the County GPS Program, which is used to keep track of the location of County owned utilities.
+Our program is different from others because our Reference Station is a part of the Trimble's VRS NowTM Network.

 - We operate a Trimble NetR9 CORS (Continuously Operating Reference Station)

 - Zephyr GNSS Geodetic II antenna